kene111/Medical-Information-Search-Engine/README.md

 This section contains details on preparing the Information Retrival System for production.
 Link to The Code is [here](https://github.com/kene111/Medical-Information-Search-Engine/tree/main/IRS).

 The Information Retrival System consist of the following sections:
 1. ```db```: The db folder contains the cleaned datasets in parquet format and a module used to interact with the compressed files.
 Parquet format utilizes high level compression algorithms.
-Pandas now supports parquet format, hence information can be parsed and filtered through using the pandas framework.
+Pandas supports parquet format, hence information can be parsed and filtered through using the pandas framework.
 The ```db/store``` directory consist of three files:
-   1. ```db.parquet``` : This file contains the main cleaned dataset.
+   1. ```db.parquet``` : This file contains the cleaned main dataset.
    2. ```prod_feature_db.parquet```: This file contains the dataframe consisting of the ```drug_name``` feature column and ```drug_information``` column, where ```drug_name``` column acts as a foreign key to db.parquet
    3. ```related_db.parquet```: This file contains the dataframe consisting of the ```related_drugs``` and the ```related_drugs_url``` columns, where ```related_drugs``` acts as a foreign key to db.parquet
 2. ```pre_trained_storage```: This folder contains the pickled file named ```pre-trained_embedder.pkl```, containing learned embeddings and the pre-trained embedding model.
 3. ```request_handler```: This folder contains the module the handles pre-processing and making sure the request data is in a format that can be accessed easily through out the system.
 4. ```semantic```: This folder contains the module that handles the performing semantic search and return n number of results.
-5. ```utils```: This folder contains utility modules and functinos.
+5. ```utils```: This folder contains utility modules and functions.
 These include:
-    1. ```data_embedder.py```: This module is used to propely clean and embed the query.
+    1. ```data_embedder.py```: This module is used to properly clean and embed the query.
     2. ```system_security.py```: This module makes sure the request data is in the correct format with expected keys and datatypes.
     3. ```system_settings.py```: This script contains global system configuration variables.
     4. ```system_utils.py```: This script contains other utility functions.